 1) Examine Your Beliefs

-If you want to learn how to seek out new ideas, the first thing you need to do is examine the boundaries of your worldview.
+If you want to find out how to seek out new ideas, you need to examine the boundaries of your beliefs.
 Ask yourself the question, “when was the last time I challenged my thinking and my beliefs?”
 Confronting your beliefs is the first step to spiritual and intellectual growth.

 If you are a member of one of the religions listed in the chart above, it’s time for a reality check.
 Perhaps you are one of those who isn’t satisfied with the answers they give.
 Or, perhaps you see through the circular logic used to support discrimination and the erosion of personal rights.
 If so, it is time to become a Freethinker.
 Learn to grow spiritually and intellectually by creating your path.